andrewkliskey/onestopsecurity/README.md

 ./onestopsecurity.sh
 ```

+OneStopSecurity has been tested on:
-Has been tested on Ubuntu 20.04
+  - Ubuntu 20.04
+  - Ubuntu 18.04
+  - Debian 10.3
+  - Debian 9.12

 If you would like any additional features please submit an Issue or Pull request.